Acceleration of enzymatic catalysis by active hydrodynamic fluctuations

-\textbf{Active noise realisation of hydrodynamic fluctuations.~} An enzyme in a cellular environment continually experiences correlated stochastic forces, as a collective effect of diverse flow-generating mechanisms, which we model as sources of athermal active noise.
+\nsb{Hydrodynamic fluctuations as active noise} An enzyme in a cellular environment continually experiences correlated stochastic forces, as a collective effect of diverse flow-generating mechanisms, which we model as sources of athermal active noise.
 To estimate these stochastic forces, we approximate the active noise sources as an ensemble of force dipoles.
-This is a valid long-range approximation as force dipoles induce the leading term in the far-field expansion of momentum-conserving hydrodynamic perturbations~\cite{Pozrikidis1992, Diamant2007}.
-Each force dipole is represented as two equal masses connected by a spring of rest length $\ell$.
+This is a valid long-range approximation as force dipoles induce the leading term in the far-field expansion of momentum-conserving hydrodynamic perturbations.~\cite{Pozrikidis1992, Diamant2007} Each force dipole is represented as two equal masses connected by a spring of rest length $\ell$.
 The cellular background is treated as a random ensemble of average concentration $c_0$ of such force dipoles whose moments $\{\mb_i\}$ are randomly distributed at positions $\{\Rb_i\}$ with randomly isotropic orientations $\{{\bf e}_i\}$.

 As the typical inertial timescale (${\sim}\SI{1}{\ps}$) is much shorter than the characteristic timescale of an enzyme, (${>}\SI{1}{\micro\s}$), the background flow is overdamped.
 It is therefore convenient to treat this linear Stokesian flow in terms of its Green function, the mobility tensor $\GG$.
 A dipole $\mb$ made of a pair of opposing point forces will therefore generate a flow field $\vb(\rb)$ proportional to the gradient of the Green function, $\vb(\rb) = \nabla \GG(\rb, \rb') \, \mb(\rb')$, where $\rb'$ is the position of the source dipole.
 A target dipole (\ie~an enzyme) of length $\ell_0$ subjected to this flow will experience an internal stress (tension or compression) proportional to the velocity gradient along its axis.
-This dipole-dipole force $\FH$ will therefore be proportional to the second derivatives of the mobility, $\FH \sim \eta \ww \ell_0 \nabla \vb \sim \eta \ww \ell_0 m \nabla\nabla \GG$, where $\ww$ is the hydrodynamic diameter of the dipole's beads and $\eta$ the viscosity (see {\em Methods} for a detailed derivation).
+This dipole-dipole force $\FH$ will therefore be proportional to the second derivatives of the mobility, $\FH \sim \eta \ww \ell_0 \nabla \vb \sim \eta \ww \ell_0 m \nabla\nabla \GG$, where $\ww$ is the hydrodynamic diameter of the dipole's beads and $\eta$ the viscosity (see Methods for a detailed derivation).
 As biological flows are typically of low Reynolds number, $\GG$ can be approximated as the Oseen's tensor which scales $\GG \sim 1/(\eta r)$, where $r$ is dipole-dipole separation.
 Then, $\FH \sim \eta \ell_0^2 m \nabla\nabla \GG \sim \ell_0^2 m r^{-3}$ (taking $\ww \sim \ell_0$).